Nobel-Justin/HaploHiC/manual/FRAG_gene.md

    -ref_v  [s]  version of reference genome, see contents under 'db_dir'. <required>
-   -output [s]  gene-level contacts output. [optional] -glist  [s]  gene list file which you want to deal with ONLY. [optional] -regbed [s]  one-based BED list file of region to take into contact map. [optional]
+   -output [s]  gene-level contacts output. [optional] -glist  [s]  gene list file which you want to deal with ONLY. [optional]
+                 Note: default to find contacts between genes in this list.
+   -regbed [s]  one-based BED list file of region to take into contact map. [optional]
                  Note: use this option to add concerned region(s), e.g., enhancer.